tomwbond/pins/edinburgh.md

 ### <a href="https://www.google.co.uk/maps/place/Edinburgh+Castle/@55.9482575,-3.1996799,18z/data=!4m6!3m5!1s0x4887c79a2099c0f7:0x469a1eebe54c0a58!8m2!3d55.9485947!4d-3.1999135!16zL20vMGpwbl8?entry=ttu" target="_blank">Edinburgh Castle</a>

 One of the city’s top attractions, the Castle is absolutely worth a visit.
 There’s fascinating history and great views here.
 The National War Museum is fantastic and there are lots of other small museums to check out.
-At 1pm, there’s also usually the firing of the cannon to watch.
 At 1pm, there’s also usually the firing of the cannon – a tradition to help sailors in the Forth know the time.
 In November 23 tickets were about £20 and it’s easy to spend half a day here.

 ### <a href="https://www.google.co.uk/maps/place/Edinburgh+Zoo/@55.9423613,-3.2788932,15z/data=!4m6!3m5!1s0x4887c661482ca367:0xdab93fa996cd02cb!8m2!3d55.9423619!4d-3.2685938!16zL20vMDcxNG5x?entry=ttu" target="_blank">Edinburgh Zoo</a>